Actions

 He paused for a moment.

 "Can you not tell my companions about this?
-I do not wish for them to worry", his voice started to sound more like himself again.
+I do not wish for them to worry", his voice slowly started to gain it's usual tone back.

 "Okay."